 There isn’t a cure for arthritis as yet, but the team at Northland Orthopedics & Sports Medicine provides a range of conservative treatments that can help.
 In most cases, patients find these approaches work well in relieving pain and stiffness and increasing mobility.

 However, over time, they might become less effective until you reach a point where partial or total knee replacement becomes a viable option.

 If it’s possible to retain any parts of your knee joint, the team at Northland Orthopedics & Sports Medicine can save them and just replace the parts that are too badly damaged.

 The advantages of preserving more of your bone with a partial knee replacement include:

 Your provider at Northland Orthopedics & Sports Medicine can advise you which option is best, based on the extent of the deterioration in your knee.

 Your knee replacement surgery takes place in several stages.
 First, your provider removes the damaged cartilage and the ends of the bones.
 They replace these with metal implants that replicate the original surfaces of the joint, and when necessary, resurface the patella.

 A spacer goes in between the new metal pieces so they can slide against each other easily, mimicking the natural movement of the knee.

 Whenever possible, the Northland Orthopedics & Sports Medicine team uses a minimally invasive approach to minimize tissue damage and promote faster healing.
 Your provider can discuss with you whether you’re suitable for minimally invasive knee replacement or if you’ll need open surgery.

+We proudly serve the greater Kansas City area.
 If your knees are chronically painful and getting worse, talk to the experts at Northland Orthopedics & Sports Medicine about knee replacement.
 Call the office today or book an appointment online.